openai/gym/README.rst

 What's new
 ==========

+- 2018-01-24: All continuous control environments now use mujoco_py >= 1.50.
+  Versions have been updated accordingly to -v2, e.g. HalfCheetah-v2.
+Performance should be similar (see https://github.com/openai/gym/pull/834) but there likely some differences due to changes in MuJoCo.
 - 2017-06-16: Make env.spec into a property to fix a bug that occurs when you try to print out an unregistered Env.
 - 2017-05-13: BACKWARDS INCOMPATIBILITY: The Atari environments are now at